 Tonight's Aces game against Las Vegas canceled

-In accordance with the Aces' game postponement/cancelation policy, fans who purchased tickets to tonight's game can use those tickets for any of the remaining three games this series.
-Tomorrow's game will remain as scheduled, with a 6:05 p.m.
+In accordance with the Aces' game postponement/cancelation policy, which is available here, fans who purchased tickets to tonight's game can use those tickets for either of the remaining two games this series.
+Tomorrow's game will remain as scheduled, with a 4:05 p.m.
 PT first pitch from Greater Nevada Field.

 • Discuss this story on the Triple-A West League message board...